 Chicken breast and wings provide more calories.
 However, turkey legs are higher in calories compared to chicken legs.

-The calorie content found in a 100g of chicken breast is equal to 197, while turkey breast contains 189 calories (4, 5).
+The calorie content found in 100g of chicken breast equals 197, while turkey breast contains 189 calories (4, 5).
 The same serving size of chicken legs provides 184 calories, whereas turkey legs contain 208 calories (6, 7).
 And lastly, the same 100g serving size of chicken and turkey wings contains 254 and 229 calories, respectively (8, 9).

-Poultry meat, such as chicken or turkey, is one of the best sources of protein.
+Poultry meat, such as chicken or turkey, is one of the best protein sources.

 While both of these types of meat are incredibly rich in protein, turkey provides more of it per serving.
 Turkey falls in the top 6% of foods as a source of protein.
 At the same time, chicken meat falls in the top 8% of foods as a source of protein.

+Turkey and chicken are exceptionally high in tryptophan, lysine, and histidine.
 The protein founds in both of these meats is of very high quality, containing large amounts of all essential amino acids.
-Turkey and chicken are particularly high in tryptophan, lysine, and histidine.
 A 100g serving of these foods provides more than the needed daily intake value of these amino acids.

-Compared to turkey, chicken meat has notably lower levels of isoleucine and valine.
+Chicken meat has notably lower levels of isoleucine and valine than turkey.

 Of these two types of meat, turkey is the better choice as a source of protein.